pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/programming-model.md

 // Dynamic Providers are currently not supported in .NET.
 ```

-We can now create instances of the new `MyResource` resource kind in our program with `new MyResource("name", args)`.
-When doing so, if Pulumi determines the resource has not yet been created, it will call the `create` method on the resource provider interface.
+We can now create instances of the new `MyResource` resource type in our program with `new MyResource("name", args)`, just like we would any ordinary resource.
+Pulumi understands how to use our custom provider logic at the right time.

+Specifically, if Pulumi determines the resource has not yet been created, it will call the `create` method on the resource provider interface.
 If another Pulumi deployment happens and the resource already exists, Pulumi will call the `diff` method to determine whether a change can be made in place or whether a replacement is needed.
 If a replacement is needed, Pulumi will call `create` for the new resource and then `delete` for the old resource.
 If no replacement is needed, Pulumi will call `update`.
 In all cases, Pulumi first calls the `check` method with the resource arguments to give the provider a chance to validate that the arguments are valid.
 And finally, if Pulumi needs to read an existing resource without managing it directly, it will call `read`.
+See below for details on the details of each of these functions.

+##### How Dynamic Providers Work

-> **Note:** _Dynamic Providers_ are a flexible and low-level mechanism to plug arbitrary code directly into the deployment process.
-Whereas most code in a Pulumi program runs as part of constructing the desired state of resources (the "resource graph"), the code inside the dynamic provider resource provider interface implementations, such as `create` or `update`, runs instead during resource provisioning (while the resource graph is being turned into a set of CRUD operations scheduled against the cloud providers).
+Dynamic providers are a flexible and low-level mechanism to plug arbitrary code directly into the deployment process.
+Whereas most code in a Pulumi program runs as part of constructing the desired state of resources (the "resource graph"), the code inside a dynamic provider's interface implementation, such as `create` or `update`, runs instead during resource provisioning (while the resource graph is being turned into a set of CRUD operations scheduled against the cloud providers).

 In fact, these two phases of execution actually run in completely separate processes.
 The construction of a `new MyResource` happens inside the JavaScript, Python, or Go process running your Pulumi program.
 But your implementations of `create` or `update` are executed by a special resource provider binary called `pulumi-resource-pulumi-nodejs`.
 This binary is what actually implements the Pulumi resource provider gRPC interface and speaks directly to the Pulumi engine.

 Because your implementation of the resource provider interface must be used by a different process, potentially at a different point in time, dynamic providers are built on top of the same [function serialization]({{< relref "/docs/tutorials/aws/serializing-functions" >}}) that is used for turning callbacks into AWS Lambdas or Google Cloud Functions.
 Because of this serialization, there are some limits on what can be done inside the implementation of the resource provider interface, which you can read more about in the function serialization documentation.

-### Dynamic Resource Inputs
+##### Dynamic Resource Inputs

-A dynamic provider interfaces with other components via subclasses of `pulumi.dynamic.Resource`.
-The inputs to a dynamic provider's implementation are provided by instantiation of such a subclass.
-This is the `props` parameter in the constructor in the following example.
-Any properties you set in the `props` object will be passed to your `pulumi.dynamic.ResourceProvider` functions as the `inputs` where appropriate.

-> For statically typed languages, you can get rich type information for the inputs declaring an input type to make it easy to use your custom resource.
+The inputs to your `pulumi.dynamic.ResourceProvider`'s functions come from subclasses of `pulumi.dynamic.Resource`.
+These include any values in the input arguments passed to the `pulumi.dynamic.Resource` constructor.
+This is just a map of key/value pairs, however in statically typed languages, you can declare types for these input shapes.

+For example, `props` in this code ends up becoming the inputs to the resource provider functions:

 {{< langchoose csharp >}}